Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions: Thermodynamics of three horizons: charged dS case

 Let us next investigate the thermodynamic behavior of the {\em cosmological horizon}, characterized by the temperature $T_c$.
 Staring at Eq.~\eqref{firstBHc}, we realize that the $T_c dS_c$ term has an opposite sign to what is customary in order to treat $M$ as the enthalpy.
-To fix this we set $H_c=-M<0$, and write (note the flipped sign of the work terms) \be \delta H_c=T_{c} \delta S_{c}-\sum_i (\Omega^i_{c}-\Omega^i_{\infty})\delta {J}^i- \sum_j(\Phi_{c}^j-\Phi_{\infty}^j)\delta {Q}^j {\, -\, V_{c}\delta {P}}\,. \ee In other words, we identify the following Gibbs free energy: \be G_c=G_c(T_c, {P}, {J}^i,{Q}^j)=-M-T_{c}S_c\,. \ee For our test spacetimes, we display $G_c$ in Fig.~\ref{fig1c}.
+To fix this, we set $H_c=-M<0$, and write (note the flipped sign of the work terms) \be \delta H_c=T_{c} \delta S_{c}- \Phi_{c}\delta {Q}-V_{c}\delta {P}\,. \ee In other words, we identify the following Gibbs free energy: \be G_c=G_c(T_c, {P}, Q)=-M-T_{c}S_c\,. \ee For our test spacetimes, this is displayed in Fig.~\ref{fig1c}.
 On its own, the behavior of $G_c$ seems `boring' and does not indicate the presence of any thermodynamically unstable regions or phase transitions.
-However, this is misleading as, similar to the AdS case discussed in App.~A, one has to `coordinate' the behavior of the cosmological horizon with the behavior of the black hole horizon, i.e., to consider $G$ and $G_c$ simultaneously.
-In consequence, a part of the charged-dS $G_c$ graph becomes thermodynamically unstable (displayed by dashed black curve), as it corresponds to the upper (thermodynamically unstable) branch of $G$, c.f. (right) Figs.~\ref{fig1} and \ref{fig1c}.
+However, this is misleading as, similar to the AdS case discussed in App.~\ref{appA}, one has to `coordinate' the behavior of the cosmological horizon with the behavior of the black hole horizon, i.e., to consider $G$ and $G_c$ {\em simultaneously}.
+Consequently, for the charged dS black hole a part of the $G_c$ graph becomes thermodynamically unstable (displayed by dashed black curve), as it corresponds to the upper (thermodynamically unstable) branch of $G$, c.f.
+Figs.~\ref{fig1} and \ref{fig1c}.

+Finally, for the charged dS case the thermodynamic behavior of the {\em inner horizon} should also be taken into account.
+This is formally similar to that of the cosmological horizon, with $r_c$ replaced by $r_i$, resulting in the definition $G_i=G_i(T_i, {P}, Q)=-M-T_{i}S_i$, and is displayed in Fig.~\ref{figInner}.